oVirt/ovirt-site/source/develop/infra/jenkins.md

 * 200 GB disk each
 * 32 GB swap

-# Access
+# Access to the server

 * OS Level Access: Restricted to infra team only.
 (PKI)
 * Read UI Access: Anonymous read access is available to see all jobs/workspaces and build results.
 * Login UI Access: availialble only to infra team, and by request to <infra@ovirt.org>.

 Contact Infra team if you think you should have privileged access to the server.